UVADS/DS-3001/README.md

     quizzes will be given.
 You will be allowed as many chances to complete the quiz as needed and they will be open note however students are to work independently.

-    Mid-term project (N/A)- Moved this to 5% to the lab and 10% to the final project

     Labs (45%) – On most weeks we will have in-class labs/assignments.
 These are designed to allow you to practice the skills being presented in class.
 While they should be submitted individually you are encouraged to work with your peers as much of the best learning can come from your peers.